-In addition, during February 2008, we announced our intention to construct our new 2,040-bed Trousdale Correctional Center in Trousdale County, Tennessee.
+During February 2008, we announced our intention to construct our new 2,040-bed Trousdale Correctional Center in Trousdale County, Tennessee.
 However, during the first quarter of 2009, we temporarily suspended the construction of this facility until we have greater clarity around the timing of future bed absorption by our customers.
 We will continue to monitor our customers' needs, and could promptly resume construction of the facility.
-During 2010, we expect to incur less than \$0.1 million in operating expenses, primarily property taxes, associated with this facility.
+During 2010, we expect to incur approximately \$0.1 million in operating expenses, primarily property taxes and insurance, associated with this facility.

 In order to retain federal inmate populations we currently manage in the San Diego Correctional Facility, we may be required to construct a new facility in the future.
 The San Diego Correctional Facility is subject to a ground lease with the County of San Diego.
 Under the provisions of the lease, the facility is divided into three different properties (Initial, Existing and Expansion Premises), all of which previously had separate terms ranging from June 2006 to December 2015.
-During January 2010, we entered into an amendment to the ground lease with the County of San Diego whereby the terms of the different properties are now scheduled to expire at the same date on December 31, 2015.

-Ownership of the Initial portion of the facility containing approximately 950 beds reverts to the County upon expiration of the lease on December 31, 2015.
-Under the terms of the original ground lease, the County had the right to purchase the Initial portion of the facility, but no sooner than December 31, 2011, at a price generally equal to the cost of the premises, less an allowance for the amortization over a 20-year period.
-The lease for the Expansion portion of the facility containing approximately 200 beds expires December 31, 2011.
-Pursuant to the amendment to the ground lease signed in January 2010, the County's right to purchase the Initial portion of the facility was removed and the lease term for the 200-bed Expansion portion of the facility was extended through December 31, 2015.
+Pursuant to an amendment to the ground lease executed in January 2010, ownership of the Initial portion of the facility containing approximately 950 beds reverts to the County upon expiration of the lease on December 31, 2015.
+Also pursuant to the amendment, the lease for the Expansion portion of the facility containing approximately 200 beds expires December 31, 2015.
 The third portion of the lease (Existing Premises) included 200 beds that expired in June 2006 and was not renewed.

-Upon expiration of the lease for the Initial and Expansion Premises, we will likely be required to relocate a portion of the existing federal inmate population to other available beds within or outside the San Diego Correctional Facility, which could include the construction of a new facility at a site we are currently developing.
+Upon expiration of the lease for the Initial Premises, we will likely be required to relocate a portion of the existing federal inmate population to other available beds within or outside the San Diego Correctional Facility, which could include the construction of a new facility at a site we are currently developing.
 However, we can provide no assurance that we will be able to retain these inmate populations.

-During the first quarter of 2010, we capitalized \$5.4 million of facility maintenance and technology related expenditures, compared with \$10.3 million during the first quarter of 2009.
-We expect to incur approximately \$48.5 million to \$53.5 million in facility maintenance and technology related capital expenditures during 2010, and approximately \$86.0 million to \$106.0 million on prison development and expansions.
+During the first nine months of 2010, we capitalized \$24.4 million of facility maintenance and technology related expenditures, compared with \$30.9 million during the first nine months of 2009.
+We expect to incur approximately \$42.4 million to \$47.4 million in facility maintenance and information technology expenditures during 2010, and approximately \$99.7 million to \$109.7 million on prison development and expansions.
 During the year ended December 31, 2009, we capitalized \$48.9 million of facility maintenance and technology related expenditures.
-We also currently expect to pay approximately \$67.2 million to \$73.0 million in federal and state income taxes during 2010, compared with \$63.5 million during 2009.
-Income taxes paid in 2009 reflect the favorable tax depreciation provisions on qualified assets under the American Recovery and Reinvestment Act of 2009 signed into law in February 2009.
+We also currently expect to pay approximately \$61.2 million to \$61.9 million in federal and state income taxes during 2010, compared with \$63.5 million during 2009.
+Income taxes paid in 2010 and 2009 reflect the favorable tax depreciation provisions on qualified assets under the Small Business Jobs and Credit Act of 2010 and the American Recovery and Reinvestment Act of 2009, respectively.